yasindevops/Project105-SQL-w-Flask/README.md

 - If its not working with error code "cannot import name '_request_ctx_stack' from 'flask'", 'pip install Flask==2.3.3`

-- Run application with Python
+- Run application with Python.